Onyekachi Nwoha: Club career

 Onyekachi Nwoha began his career with FC Spiders, before he transferred to Enyimba International in 2001.
 He played for the Aba based team for one year before moving to League rival Enugu Rangers.
 In 2003, Nwoha was scouted by Tunisian top club Etoile Sahel.
-In Tunisia, he played one years before moving to Saudi Arabian United Al-Khaleej Club.
+In Tunisia, he played for a year before moving to Saudi Arabian side United Al-Khaleej Club.
 In 2005, Nwoha moved to Arabic Emirates club Al Ain Club.

 He transferred to Metalist Kharkiv in 2006.

-From January to July 2008,he was loaned out to FC Zorya Luhansk.
-In summer 2008 he left Metalist Kharkiv and signed with Al Fujairah Sports Club in the UAE Division 1.
+From January to July 2008, he was loaned out to FC Zorya Luhansk.
+In the summer of 2008, he left Metalist Kharkiv and signed with Al Fujairah Sports Club in the UAE Division 1.

 In February 2012, he left Bahrain to have a trial with the 2011 Malaysia Super League champions, Kelantan FA.
 Just two days after his arrival, he was offered a contract which he signed and officially unveiled as the new Kelantan import player.
 Nwoha made his debut on 14 February 2012 against Selangor FA.
 He was released from his contract in May 2012.